Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Results

-Although we can get a coarse grain understanding of what kind of e-prints are linked to on social media based on the server they are published on, and we can even leverage the various categories that the e-print servers define, ideally, we would like to get a feel for what individual papers are about.
+\descr{Overview} Although we can get a coarse understanding of what kind of e-Prints are linked in the discussions based on the server they are published on, and we can also rely on the various categories defined by the server, we would ideally shed light on what individual papers are about.
+Thus, to discover the kind of e-Prints linked to Reddit and /pol/, we use the Top2Vec algorithm to build a topic model from a set of e-Prints of each server in our dataset; specifically, arXiv, viXra, and bioRxiv on Reddit and medRxiv, bioRxiv, and arXiv on /pol/ (see Table~\ref{tab:dataset-statistic}).

-To answer this, we leverage Top2Vec to build topic embeddings for our corpora.
-Topic embeddings aim to discover a high-level summary of the information in a particular document~\cite{Angelov_2020} (i.e., a \emph{topic}) in a larger corpus in a way that preserves essential statistical relationships~\cite{Blei_2003}.
-There are a variety of topic modeling methods in the literature, and we use \emph{Top2Vec}.
-Top2Vec used Doc2Vec to create the document embedding of the corpus used to calculate the distance between document vectors and word vectors.
-The dense area between them indicates a common underlying topic to the documents~\cite{Angelov_2020}.
-We construct one Top2Vec model for /pol/ and one for Reddit and include only the top 3 e-print servers for each (see Table~\ref{tab:topic-count-on-each-server}).
-Although we omit details due to space limitations, we performed a manual validation of the generated topics by examining both the top 10 words in generated topics and the top 10 most similar e-prints to each topic.
+\descr{Top2Vec} More precisely, the algorithm creates topic embeddings of the e-Prints and uses them to discover a high-level summary of information (i.e., the topic) in a set of e-Prints~\cite{Angelov_2020}.
+Top2Vec uses Doc2Vec to build the document embedding of each e-Print and Word2Vec to vectorize the words into word embeddings which are then used to measure the distance between the document and word vectors.
+The dense area between them indicates a common topic to the e-Prints.

-As might be intuited from the dominance of machine-learning-oriented subreddits, the largest topic we discovered for arXiv e-prints on Reddit was about reinforcement learning.
-Interestingly, the largest topic for arXiv papers linked to on /pol/ was about deep learning in a broader sense, e.g., convolutional neural networks and adversarial learning.
-The biggest topics for e-prints coming from medRxiv and bioRxiv are related to COVID-19, ranging from understanding the epidemic spread of COVID-19 to the mechanism of infection (e.g., airborne or not), as well as potential treatments.

-Finally, we use our Top2Vec embeddings to understand the overall diversity of e-prints in our social media datasets.
-To do this, we computed the pairwise similarity of each e-print in our corpora.
-On /pol/, we find a relatively low degree of similarity: the 99th percentile for similarity across all three e-print servers is well under 0.5 (0.38 for arXiv, 0.44 for medRxiv, and 0.43 for bioRxiv).
-On Reddit, however, this is not the case for bioRxiv in particular, where the 99th percentile has a similarity of 0.94, indicating that most bioRxiv papers on Reddit cover the same topic (throughout our dataset, the topic is COVID-19).

-\descr{Main Takeaways.} There are some takeaways from the result of analyzing the topic embeddings of the e-prints.
-The largest topic for arXiv e-prints on Reddit was about reinforcement learning, and, interestingly, a broader topic about deep learning was discovered on /pol/.
-The bioRxiv and medRxiv e-prints have the biggest topic about COVID-19, ranging from an understanding of the COVID-19 epidemic spread to the mechanism of infection, as well as potential treatments.
-The overall e-print diversity analysis shows a low degree of similarity across the three e-print servers on /pol/ (i.e., under 0.5 at the 99th percentile).
-On Reddit, however, the bioRxiv e-prints show a high degree of similarity (i.e., 0.94 at the 99th percentile), indicating most bioRxiv e-prints cover the same topic.